theblxrealty/theblxrealty/README.md

 ## 📄 License

-This project is proprietary software owned by 11Square Realty.
+This project is proprietary software owned by The BLX Realty.

 ## 🤝 Contributing